 Much of the country around the Mt Potts Station was explored by Thomas Henry Potts, who emmigrated to New Zealand in 1854 at age 30.
 An accomplished naturalist, he led a team who explored the upper reaches of the Rakaia River, and pushed into the country around Lake Clearwater in 1857.
 It was during this trip that Potts named Lake Heron.

 During the next three years, Potts took up further land to the west and later added the Jumped Up Downs run.
 While he had a reputation as an expert stockman, particularly with cattle, Potts never actually lived on his run.
 It was his brother in-law Henry Phillips, who managed the run (from within the flaps of an aging tent), before they built a homestead on the banks of Potts River.

-In 1870 major changes were made on Hakatere, as it had become known.
-Cattle were moved of the run and replaced with sheep and short time later, the homestead was shifted form its site on the banks of Potts River to a new location near the Ashburton River.
+In 1870 major changes were made on Hakatere Station as cattle were moved off the run, and replaced with sheep.
+A short time later, the Potts homestead was shifted from its original site to a new location near the Ashburton River.